usaid-cs/yesterday-i-learned/random.md

 - The Enigma code was partially broken because [the Germans said "Heil Hitler" in the message all the time](https://futureboy.us/pgp.html#GoodPractices).
 As a result, the author advises not to write "best regards" in your encrypted messages, or encode your emails in HTML (which would then contain '</html>', obviously).
 - Proper daylight savings clocks go from the last instant of 1:59:59 to 1:00:00.
 Clocks that go from 1:59:59 to 2:00:00 to 1:00:01 are improper.
 - Nikkei stands for The Nihon Keizai Shinbun (日本経済新聞), a newspaper.
-- The Denver Nuggets (basketball team) would make the opposing team sprint from one end of the court to the other to make them run out of breath.
-Tired players make more mistakes, and since Denver is a high altitude city, the home team is trained for this sort of thing, says Jmgill12, who claims to study basketball.
 - Chinese USB chargers can be so cheap because they omit safety standards like the [UL 840](https://standardscatalog.ul.com/standards/en/standard_840_3).
 - The American ounce (28.349523125g) is also the International Avoirdupois Ounce.
 - Haddock has a meaty texture, and leaves a disgusting fishy aftertaste.
-- People with kids naturally have less time furthering their professional development.
-A natural cause for why young people fresh out of college are often, despite the lack of experience, better hires.
 - Beating your earnings estimates will still cause your stock price to drop if the data shows your market value is lower than the current price.
 - The fastest red card in football went to [a man named Lee Todd](https://www.theguardian.com/football/2009/jan/07/1), who said "FUCK me that was loud" to a referee.
 - [A young (underage) man had nudes of himself and was charged for being gay and a child sex offender.](https://www.reddit.com/r/news/comments/7abp34/child_sex_offenders_to_be_named_as_such_in_us/dp8pkix/) Kids, don't touch yourself.
 That's gay, pedophilic, and having sex with a minor.
 You die for that sort of thing.
 Jesus was right.
 Don't touch yourself.
 Big brother (he's over 18) is always watching.
-- There was a computer that [recorded files onto casette tapes.](https://en.wikipedia.org/wiki/Texas_Instruments_TI-99/4A) A 3MHz CPU proved enough for everything.
 - "Stacked" was used to describe men's pecs and abs, "stacking" one over another.
 Then the same "stacked" was modified to describe women with large breasts as well.
 The problem here is that breasts don't stack unless you have multiple pairs of them.
 - 出世 ("exit life") means literally the opposite of it: entering life.
 - "Of course [I'd hire a programmer who doesn't code in his spare time], same as I'd hire a carpenter that doesn't spend his evenings building houses or an accountant that doesn't do accounts for recreation." - dimnakorr